EVICTION PREVENTION ASSISTANCE IS AVAILABLE FOR RENTERS WHO ARE SCHEDULED FOR OR AT HIGH RISK OF EVICTION

 Eligible households:

-- Do not have enough income, saving, assets or other resources to pay housing costs
+- Must not have enough income, saving, assets or other resources to pay amount needed to prevent eviction

 How to Apply

-If you have received assistance in the past, you are not eligible for additional assistance.
+If you have received assistance within the past 15 months, you are not eligible for additional assistance at this time.

 Required Documentation